-It is difficult to give a clear, exacting statement on what is bonsai.
-I always have this predicament when confronted by this very question from a beginner or from anyone who is just curious.
+It is difficult to give a clear and exacting statement on what is bonsai.
+I always have this predicament when confronted by this very question.

 The uncertainty is compounded by the self recognition that even after several years of actual practice, I myself am still a beginner who spend so much time analyzing, designing and redesigning a potential tree that comes my way.
 Nevertheless, I always do the explaining, retrieving my store of memory on the subject which has accumulated with time from various readings, conversations, seminars, exhibits, and hands-on experience.